thoth-station/adviser/docs/source/deployment.rst

 Memory management
 =================

-To avoid exploiding memory consumption, adviser was designed with few features in mind.
+To avoid exploding memory consumption, adviser was designed with few features in mind.

 Adviser can do a fork from its main process and perform memory expensive